jgraham0325/land-register-api-docs/docs/api-documentation/V1.6/index.md

 <code>GET /works/{work reference number}/history</code>

-The history endpoint returns audit events associated with that works record such as when a permit is assessed, start etc. As well as that it also returns comments that have been added to the work record.
-You can distinguish history items as audits or comments by the **isComment** property.
+The history endpoint returns audit events associated with that works record such as when a permit is assessed, a comment is added etc.
 {: .govuk-body}

 Audit events in the history response will include an object_reference.
 Where further information is required about what has changed this object_reference can be used to find more details on the object.